-When you walk into Epcot’s Coral Reef, the first thing you will notice is that one entire set of walls is a built in aquarium.
+When you walk into the dining area, the first thing you will see is that one entire set of walls is a built in aquarium.

 This aquarium is part of The Seas with Nemo, the largest inland saltwater environment ever built.

 If you get the opportunity, request a table next to the aquarium.
 You will get a close up view of the sea life (there are nearly 100 different types of fish) and might even get to see a scuba-diving Mickey!